Your free business.com+ membership unlocks exclusive tech deals and advisor support

 How does excess liability insurance work?

 An excess liability insurance policy sits in the background until the underlying policy’s limits have been exhausted.
 The excess liability insurance policy will kick in once the underlying policy hits its coverage limits.
-Once in play, the excess liability insurance policy will pay to its policy limits.
+Once in play, it will pay up to its policy limits.

-If a customer who falls at your location ends up with a serious injury and sues you for $1.5 million, the general liability insurance would cover the first million; the excess insurance policy would handle the remaining $500,000.
+If a customer who falls at your location ends up with a serious injury and sues you for $1.5 million, the general liability insurance policy would cover the first million; the excess insurance policy would handle the remaining $500,000.

-However, if the customers’ claim totaled $3 million, the general liability policy would cover the first million and the excess liability policy would cover the second million.
+However, if the customer’s claim totaled $3 million, the general liability policy would cover the first million, and the excess liability policy would cover the second million.
 Your business would still be responsible for the remaining million.

 Do you need excess liability insurance?